Esther Pritchard: Career

 In her young adulthood, while a student at Delaware College, she met Prof. Lucius Vincent Tuttle (1838-1881), a volunteer in the Civil War, who devoted the remainder of his life to the profession of teaching.
 They married August 11, 1866, at Morrow, Ohio.
 The couple had one daughter, Mary Elizabeth Tuttle (1867-1869), who died at the age of 22 months.
-The death of the child had a profound affect on the mother who became a duly recorded a Minister of the Gospel, and spent considerable time in evangelistic work, mainly in Ohio and on the Atlantic Coast.
+The death of the child had a profound effect on the mother who became a duly recorded a Minister of the Gospel, and spent considerable time in evangelistic work, mainly in Ohio and on the Atlantic Coast.
 Prof. Tuttle died in 1881.

 In 1884, Pritchard was chosen by the Woman's Foreign Missionary Union of Friends in America to edit the Friend's Missionary Advocate, the organization's official organ, and took up her headquarters in Chicago, Illinois.
 Shortly after her removal to that city, on February 19, 1885, she married Calvin W. Pritchard (1834–1896), editor of the Christian Worker.
 She assisted her husband in his duties as editor of the Christian Worker, and in his pastoral work in Kokomo, Indiana, where she spent the last 13 years of her life.
 For six years, Pritchard served as the editor and manager of the Friends Missionary Advocate.
 It was largely through her influence that the Friends Mission was established in Nanjing, China.
 In 1886, she became the proprietor of the Friend's Missionary Advocate, which she edited and published until the autumn of 1890, when it passed by gift from her to the Woman's Foreign Missionary Union of Friends.

 Her work, A Responsive Reading on Proportionate and Systemic Giving.
 With catalogue of books on this subject. was published by the Woman's Foreign Missionary Union of Friends in America, in Cheltenham, Pennsylvania.
 She was a contemporary of Frances Willard, and Esther Pugh.

 For several years, Pritchard was a national officer of the Woman's Christian Temperance Union.

-During the period of 1891-93, she was actively engaged as Bible teacher in the Chicago training school for city, home and foreign missions, besides acting as superintendent of the systematic-giving department of the National Woman's Christian Temperance Union.
+During the period of 1891–93, she was actively engaged as Bible teacher in the Chicago training school for city, home and foreign missions, besides acting as superintendent of the systematic-giving department of the National Woman's Christian Temperance Union.
 She was a good Bible scholar, and an effective Bible teacher.
 Her serious concern was that the Church might be preserved from the influences of destructive "Biblical criticism".
 Frail health imposed limitations upon taking on additional work.